Dan J. Harkey

 The two primary reasons are:

 #1: In 1971, President Richard Nixon unilaterally canceled the gold standard conversion option.
-This meant that all future transactions backed by or pegged to the dollar would no longer be supported by gold, but only by the full faith and credit of the U. S. Government.
+He meant that Gold would no longer support all future transactions backed by or pegged to the Gold dollar, but only by the full faith and credit of the U. S. Government.
 At that point, the Bretton Woods system effectively fell apart.
-The potential shift away from the dollar is a pressing issue that could reshape the global economic landscape, leading to potential inflation and financial hardship.
+The potential shift away from the dollar is a pressing issue that could significantly alter the global inflationary landscape, potentially leading to inflation and financial hardship.

 Historic Deficit Spending Since the creation of the Federal Reserve System in 1913.